navis-org/fafbseg-py/docs/source/tutorials/general_setup.rst

 *********************************

-If you are self-hosting the data, you will need to pass a URL to :func:`fafbseg.use_remote_service`.
+If you are self-hosting the data, you will need to pass a URL to :func:`fafbseg.google.use_remote_service`.
 The service behind the URL has to accept a list of x/y/z locations as POST and return a list of segmentation IDs in the same order:

 .. code-block:: python

-  fafbseg.use_remote_service('https://my-server.com/seg/values')
+  fafbseg.google.use_remote_service('https://my-server.com/seg/values')

 Alternatively, set an environment variable: